 FOR IMMEDIATE RELEASE

-PRINCE GEORGE’S COUNTY TO HOST VIRTUAL COMMUNITY MEETING ON THE CREATIVE PLACEMAKING AND CULTURAL ARTS
+PRINCE GEORGE’S COUNTY PLANNING BOARD TO HOST VIRTUAL COMMUNITY MEETING

-UPPER MARLBORO, MD-- Prince George’s County will host a virtual community meeting to engage stakeholders on how arts and culture can be used in creative placemaking to improve quality of life and create a distinct sense of place in our communities as a part of the Prince George’s County Cultural Art Study (PGCCAS).
-The virtual meeting will be held on Thursday, February 18, 2021, from 7:00 p.m. to 8:30 p.m.
+UPPER MARLBORO, MD-- Prince George’s County will host a virtual community meeting to engage stakeholders on the role arts and culture play in aiding connectivity making transportation corridors more inviting, safe, and accessible as a part of the Prince George’s County Cultural Art Study (PGCCAS).
+The virtual meeting will be held on Thursday, April 8, 2021, from 7:00 p.m. to 8:30 p.m.

 PGCCAS is a comprehensive assessment of the diverse arts and culture ecology in Prince George’s County.
 This study will align and energize the arts and cultural sector, residents, and leaders, ultimately strengthening partnerships, community participation, and county government.
 PGCCAS is a collaborative effort between the Prince George’s County Planning Department and the Department of Parks and Recreation of The Maryland-National Capital Park and Planning Commission and the Prince George’s Arts and Humanities Council, Inc.

 Community participation is integral to how the study will gather data, raise awareness, and better integrate arts and culture with the needs of Prince George’s County.
-To participate, register at https://racp_pgccas.eventbrite.com.
+To participate, register at https://pgccas_ac.eventbrite.com.
 Log-in information will be provided the evening prior to the meeting to all who register.
+Registration will close at noon, Thursday, April 8, 2021.
 For more information, visit http://www.mncppc.org/4860/Cultural-Arts-Study.

 WHO: Prince George’s County Planning Department and Department of Parks and Recreation of The Maryland-National Capital Park and Planning Commission Prince George’s Arts and Humanities Council, Inc.

-WHAT: The Prince George’s Cultural Arts Study: Creative Placemaking
+WHAT: The Prince George’s Cultural Arts Study: Connectivity

 The Maryland-National Capital Park and Planning Commission encourages the participation of persons with disabilities or language interpretation in all its programs and services.
 For special assistance (i.e. large print materials, assistive listening devices, sign language interpretation, etc.) call the Public Affairs Office at 301-952-4584.